Fahad Ahmad

-Fahad Ahmad is an Indian student leader and social activist who served as the General Secretary of the Tata Institute of Social Science Student's Union.
-In July 2022, he joined Samajwadi Party in the presence of Abu Azmi and Rais Shaikh.
-He became President of the Samajwadi Party of Maharashtra and Mumbai.
+Fahad Ahmad is an Indian student activist and politician who is member of the NCP(SP).
+He was previously a Member of Samajwadi Party and had served as President of Samajwadi Yuvjan Sabha in Maharashtra.

 Early life and education

 Fahad Ahmad was born in Baheri.

-Activism
+Career

 During his tenure as the general secretary of the TISS Student Union in 2017–2018, Ahmad led a protest against the rolling back of the fee waiver for Scheduled Castes, Scheduled Tribes, and other backward class students, accompanied by over 1000 students.
 Prakash Ambedkar also supported students in this matter.

 Ahmad participated in Anti-CAA protests in Mumbai and attended several rallies across India.
 He was a part of the Wankhede silent protest during India vs. Australia ODI series.
 He stated against Citizenship Amendment Act, calling it unconstitutional.
 In December 2019, he led the August Kranti Maidan protest.

-Ahmad, with more than 100 volunteers, distributed food kits across eight centers in Mumbai slums.
-Every Saturday evening, they provided food packets to 210 families.
-The group also distributed around 100 sanitizers worth 10,000₹(120$) to on-duty police personnel which they highly promoted in their campaigns.
+During the covid-19 pandemic, Ahmad distributed food kits in various Mumbai slums along with other student volunteers.

+In July 2022, he joined Samajwadi Party in the presence of Abu Azmi and Rais Shaikh.
+He served as the Maharashtra state President of Samajwadi Yuvjan Sabha, the youth wing of the party.

+In October 2024, he quit Samajwadi Party and joined the Nationalist Congress Party – Sharadchandra Pawar and was fielded as the party's candidate for 2024 Maharashtra Legislative Assembly election from Anushakti Nagar constituency.